29 July 2017

 Teach time-management and succinct writing skills, crucial for further study and in any leadership or management career

-Four papers (normally 2,000-3,000 words each) will be graded.
-Precise grades are not given out during the supervisions.
-Oral feedback on papers will form part of the supervision, but students will also receive written reports on submitted papers.
-Grades can be adjusted marginally on the basis of performance in supervisions.
-The final grade awarded is an average of the three highest-scoring papers, and is sent after the end of the programme.
+Four essays (normally 2,000-3,000 words each) will be graded.
+Precise grades are not given out during the supervisions, although students are given an indication of how they are performing.
+Oral feedback on essays will form part of the supervision, but students will also receive written reports on submitted essays.
+Grades may be adjusted marginally to reflect strong contributions to supervisions.
+The final grade awarded is an average of the three highest-scoring essays, and also takes into account the student presentations.
+Grades and written reports are sent after the end of the programme.

-Contact hours: 65-70+ total contact hours (classroom) + c28-32 hours for preparation, research and essay-writing).
+Contact hours: 60+ total contact hours (classroom) + c28-32 hours for preparation, research and essay-writing.
 Self-study tours could account for an additional 8 hours for each Saturday or Sunday optional excursion a student takes.

 Sarah J Ormrod